Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Significant Quantities introduced for investigations

 As it was known and also seen from the preceding section, QC of the output state can, in general, show collapse as well as revival with the variation of noise parameter.
 Towards finding the universal feature of QCs in the resulting state from random input states, we define here a few physical quantities which will help us to perform the analysis.

 As shown in Fig. \ref{motivation}, collapse and regeneration of entanglement as well as QD can occur more than once with noise, especially with Non-Markovian channels.
-Towards establishing a relation between the number of regenerations of QC of the output state and the content of QC of the input state, we introduce a quantity which we call normalized regeneration. \\ \emph{Normalized regeneration.} For a fixed value of non-Markovianity, $\alpha$, and a fixed rank of the input state, normalised regeneration is defined as the ratio between the number of regenerations shown by a state having a fixed amount of QC i.e., $a \leq \mathcal{Q} \leq b$, with $\mathcal{Q}$ being the measure of QC and the total number of generated states that show collapse within that range of $\mathcal{Q}$ Mathematically,
+As it will be clear from the analysis in the succeeding sections, there is a competition between noise and non-Markovianity which affects the behavior of QC measures.
+Towards establishing a connection between non-Markovianity on states and the content of QC of the input state which is necessary for regeneration, we introduce a quantity which we call normalized regeneration.

+\emph{Normalized regeneration.} For a fixed value of non-Markovianity, $\alpha$, and a fixed rank of the input state, normalised regeneration is defined as the ratio between the number of regeneration shown by a state having a fixed amount of QC i.e., $a \leq \mathcal{Q} \leq b$, with $\mathcal{Q}$ being the measure of QC and the total number of generated states, within that range of $\mathcal{Q}$ that shows collapses.
+Mathematically,

-where \( \mathcal{N}_{\mathcal{Q} \in (a, b)}\) is the total number of output states obtained from the input states having \( \mathcal{LN} \in (a, b) \) that collapse. \(\mathcal{Q}\) is either LN or QD.
-Note that there are significant number of two-qubit states of all ranks under both kinds of noise for which QD does not collapse and hence there is no question of regeneration of QC for these states, i.e., in these situations, QD vanishes asymptotically with the increase of noise.
-In contrast, entanglement collapses in every case except for rank-1 states under the single-sided dephasing channel for all values of non-Markovian parameter $\alpha$.\\ \emph{Mean Regeneration. } Based on the normalized regeneration and a fixed QC, \(\mathcal{Q}\), mean regenerations denoted by \(\overline{R}_g^{\mathcal{Q}}\) for a given \(\alpha\) and for a fixed rank of the input states is defined as
+where \( \mathcal{N}_{\mathcal{Q} \in (a, b)}\) is the total number of output states obtained from the input states having \( \mathcal{Q} \in (a, b) \) that vanishes in this range. \(\mathcal{Q}\) is either LN or QD.
+Note that there are significant number of two-qubit states of all ranks under both kind of noisy channels whose QD does not collapse, so, there is no question of regeneration arises for such states.
+Entanglement collapses in every case except for rank-1 states under the single-sided dephasing channel for all values of non-Markovian parameter $\alpha$. \\

+Notice that apart from capturing the role of non-Markovianity, the normalized regeneration is also introduced to capture the effect of initial correlation content of the states which have a tendency to show revival.
+We will illustrate in the following section that the number of random states generated with high value of non-classical correlation decreases with increasing rank.
+Only with this result, it seems that on average rank-1 states have more tendency to show revival in comparison to rank-3 states although it is not the complete picture, as will be evident from our results throughout the discussion.
+Hence, the normalized regeneration is introduced to study the number of revivals in a range of initial correlation divided by the number of states that are generated within that range of initial QC and thus we are able to remove the effect of rank from the study of regeneration.\\

+\emph{Mean Regeneration. } Based on the normalized regeneration and a fixed QC, \(\mathcal{Q}\), mean regeneration denoted by \(\overline{R}_g^{\mathcal{Q}}\) for a given \(\alpha\) and for a fixed rank of the input states is defined as